navidmirzad/fullstack-nodejs-exam/README.md

 # This is the repository for my fullstack nodejs exam.

-- The backend is developed in nodejs and express.
-(Server)
+- The backend is developed in nodejs express (Server)
 - The frontend is developed in Svelte/SvelteKit & TailwindCSS (Client)
+- Database is MySQL

 # E-commerce website for FootyJersey